St-Niklaas BESS

 What level of noise is still audible at nearby homes?

 If the wind is blowing from the direction of the BESS site and the battery cooling is running at full power, the noise level at the nearest house will be a maximum of 47 dB(A).
-In contrast, the highway produces an average noise level between 55 and 60 dB(A).
+In contrast, the highway produces an average noise level between 55 and 60 dB(A) from the same measurement points.
 It’s important to understand that decibel levels cannot simply be added together.
 For example, a normal conversation is about 60 dB(A), but two people talking at once doesn’t make it 120 dB(A)—120 dB(A) is the source noise level of a police siren.
 So, because the highway already generates noise, you will not be able to hear the BESS site—even when it’s operating at full power.
 In practice, the increase in ambient noise will not be noticeable.

 Does the sound from the BESS site travel as far as the sound from the highway?